-Since the introduction of the reforms, consumers have also had access to the Government’s Pension Wise guidance service.
+Since the introduction of the reforms, consumers have also had access to the Government’s Pension Wise guidance service (now a government service from MoneyHelper).
 In September 2015 the Government published statistics on consumer take-up of Pension Wise between April and August 2015.
 This data shows:

 - 6,850 telephone appointments.

 - 1.5 million unique hits on the Pension Wise website, with 90% of Pension Wise users expressing satisfaction with the service.